UCLM-ESI/ssdd-usersmanager/README.md

 - Ruff: checks the format, code style and docs style of the source code.
 - Pylint: same as Ruff, but it evaluates the code.
 If the code is rated under a given threshold, it fails.
 - MyPy: checks the types definitions and the usages, showing possible errors.
-- Unit tests: uses `pytest` to run unit tests.
-The code coverage is quite low.
-Fixing the tests, checking the test coverage and improving it will make a difference.

 If you create your repository from this template, you will get all those CI for free.